 Introduction to Objects in Visual Basic

-Almost everything you do in Visual Basic is associated with objects.
+An object is a structure that contains data and methods that manipulate the data.
+Almost everything that you do in Visual Basic is associated with objects.
 If you are new to object-oriented programming, the following terms and concepts will help you get started.

-The words "class" and "object" are used so much in object-oriented programming that it is easy to get the terms mixed up.
+The words "class" and "object" are used so much in object-oriented programming that it is easy to confuse the terms.
 Generally speaking, a class is an abstract representation of something, whereas an object is a usable example of the thing the class represents.
 The one exception to this rule is shared class members, which are usable in both instances of a class and object variables declared as the type of the class.

-Classes are made of fields, properties, methods, and events.
+Classes consist of fields, properties, methods, and events.
 Fields and properties represent information that an object contains.
-Fields are like variables in that they can be read or set directly.
-For example, if you have an object named Car you could store its color in a field named Color.
+Fields are like variables because they can be read or set directly.
+For example, if you have an object named "Car" you could store its color in a field named "Color."

-Properties are retrieved and set like fields, but are implemented using Property Get and Property Set procedures, which provide more control on how values are set or returned.
-The layer of indirection between the value being stored and the procedures that use this value helps isolate your data and allows you to validate values before they are assigned or retrieved.
+Properties are retrieved and set like fields, but are implemented by property Get and property Set procedures, which provide more control on how values are set or returned.
+The layer of indirection between the value being stored and the procedures that use this value helps isolate your data and lets you validate values before they are assigned or retrieved.

 Events are notifications an object receives from, or transmits to, other objects or applications.
-Events allow objects to perform actions whenever a specific occurrence takes place.
-An example of an event for the Car class would be a Check_Engine event.
+Events enable objects to perform actions whenever a specific occurrence occurs.
+An example of an event for the "Car" class would be a "Check_Engine" event.
 Because Microsoft Windows is an event-driven operating system, events can come from other objects, applications, or user input such as mouse clicks or key presses.

 Fields, properties, methods, and events are only one half of the object-oriented programming equation.
 True object-orient programming requires objects to support three qualities: encapsulation, inheritance, and polymorphism.

 Polymorphism means that you can have multiple classes that can be used interchangeably, even though each class implements the same properties or methods in different ways.
-Polymorphism is essential to object-oriented programming because it allows you to use items with the same names, no matter what type of object is in use at the moment.
-For example, given a base class of Car, polymorphism enables the programmer to define different StartEngine methods for any number of derived classes.
-The StartEngine method of a derived class named DieselCar may be completely different from the method with the same name in the base class.
-Other procedures or methods can use the StartEngine method of the derived classes in exactly the same way, no matter what type of Car object is being used at the time.
+Polymorphism is important to object-oriented programming because it lets you use items with the same names, regardless of what type of object is in use at the moment.
+For example, given a base class of "Car," polymorphism enables the programmer to define different "StartEngine" methods for any number of derived classes.
+The "StartEngine" method of a derived class named "DieselCar" may be completely different from the method with the same name in the base class.
+Other procedures or methods can use the "StartEngine" method of the derived classes in the same way, no matter what type of "Car" object is being used at the time.

 Overloading, overriding, and shadowing are similar concepts that can be easy to confuse.
-Although all three techniques allow you to create members with the same name, there are some important differences.
+Although all three techniques enable you to create members with the same name, there are some important differences.